Ounje/ounje-mobile-backend/LEDGER_SYSTEM.md

 ### Instant Payouts on Delivery (Auto)

-You can enable "instant" payouts so that when a rider verifies delivery using an OTP provided to the customer, the system automatically attempts to transfer the vendor and rider earnings to their bank accounts (no admin action required).
+You can enable "instant" payouts so that when a rider verifies delivery using an OTP provided to the customer, the system automatically attempts to transfer the *rider's* earnings (delivery fee) to their bank account (no admin action required).
+Vendor payouts are now attempted immediately after customer payment and will not be duplicated at delivery time.

 Flow:
 1. Rider marks order `out_for_delivery` → backend generates a secure in-app OTP and delivers it to the customer's app (via socket.io or `/api/orders/:id/delivery-otp`).
 2. Customer gives OTP to the rider; rider submits the OTP when marking the order `delivered`.
-3. Backend verifies the OTP, marks order `completed`, reserves ledger balances, creates `Payout` records and initiates Paystack transfers.
+3. Backend verifies the OTP, marks order `completed`, reserves ledger balances for the rider, creates a rider `Payout` record and initiates the rider's Paystack transfer.
-4. On transfer success: ledger `completePayout()` is called and the payout is marked `completed`.
+4. On transfer success: ledger `completePayout()` is called and the rider payout is marked `completed`.
 5. On failure: the reserved funds are reversed back to available and the payout is marked `failed` (admin can review).

 Endpoints:
 - POST `/api/orders/:id/assign` (rider claims order)
 - PUT `/api/orders/:id/rider-update` with `{ status: "out_for_delivery" }` → sends OTP to customer
-- PUT `/api/orders/:id/rider-update` with `{ status: "delivered", otp: "123456" }` → verifies OTP and triggers auto payouts
+- PUT `/api/orders/:id/rider-update` with `{ status: "delivered", otp: "123456" }` → verifies OTP and triggers rider auto payout (vendor is paid on payment)

 Notes:
 - Vendors and riders must have `bankDetails` saved on their profiles (accountNumber + bankCode + accountName) or payouts will remain `pending` for manual processing.